More Backcountry Camping in Kananaskis

 Another easy one, Quaite Valley is the only campground accessible from the TransCanada Highway as it makes its way to Canmore and Banff.
 Only 5km from the Heart Creek Day Use Area, the trail gains 100m.
 However, you can cut this down to just over a km by parking on the side of Highway 1.
 You’ll need to be heading east on the TransCanada, but about 3km from Heart Creek, you’ll see where an old forestry road intersects the main road.
 There will often be several cars parked here so it’s pretty hard to miss.
 I’ve done it both ways and recommend the short cut.
 The main trail is mainly in forest and never gets that far from the highway and its traffic noise.
 Rather, starting at the forestry road gets you right into the Quaite Creek Valley and away from the sounds of civilization.
 This trail is frequented by mountain bikers, so keep an eye out.
 Before long, you’ll come into a nice open meadow where the campground is located.
 There are 20 sites with outhouses, food storage, picnic tables, firepits and firewood.
 There are a few unofficial trails in the area that can be used to create loops, or head up to Jewell Pass for some views.
 When you just can’t get away for an entire weekend, Quaite Valley lets you head out after work on a Friday and be back in town before 10am on Saturday.

 Now that I’ve stayed in each of these campgrounds, there’s a few I will definitely visit again.
 With some sites being reconstructed (Tombstone, Point and now Turbine Canyon) it will be a new experience.
-My next challenge will have to be all the backcountry campgrounds in Banff which may take just a little bit longer
+My next challenge will have to be all the backcountry campgrounds in Kootenay and Yoho, before starting to chip away at Banff (which might just take just a little bit longer).
+Feel free to reach out with any questions you have.